 Affordable Care Act Challenge in Texas

-The petition comes as a result of a decision by the US Court of Appeals for the Fifth Circuit that the provision of the law requiring individuals to purchase health insurance (the “individual mandate”) is unconstitutional.
+The brief was filed as a result of a decision by the US Court of Appeals for the Fifth Circuit that the provision of the law requiring individuals to purchase health insurance (the “individual mandate”) is unconstitutional.
 The Fifth Circuit then remanded the case back down to the trial court to determine which provisions of the law can be severed from the mandate, and which can stay in place.
 However, states defending the law urged the high court to take up the case immediately to prevent consumer uncertainty and market instability.
+ACS and ACS CAN filed an amicus brief supporting that petition.
 Fortunately, the ACA stays in effect until the case is decided in full.

 ACS, ACS CAN and 15 other health groups had also filed an amicus curiae brief at the Fifth Circuit in April of 2019.
 That brief provided the court with similar data on the link between insurance coverage and health outcomes.

 By way of background, twenty states, led by the attorney general of Texas, filed a lawsuit challenging the ACA in federal court in Texas.
 The plaintiffs in Texas vs. US argue that because Congress repealed the individual mandate's tax penalty as part of tax reform legislation in December 2017, the entire law is invalid and must now be struck down.
 In December of 2018, District Court Judge Reed O’Connor ruled in favor of the plaintiffs, striking down the entire law.